Uber wins big over gig workers in California Prop 22 vote

 — Dave Lee (@DaveLeeFT) November 4, 2020

-In response to the passing of Proposition 22, Gig Workers Collective, one of the groups who opposed the measure, refrained from calling anyone names and instead said, “We’re disappointed in tonight’s outcome, especially because this campaign’s success is based on lies and fear-mongering.
+In response to the passing of Proposition 22, Gig Workers Collective, one of the groups that opposed the measure, refrained from calling anyone names and instead said, “We’re disappointed in tonight’s outcome, especially because this campaign’s success is based on lies and fear-mongering.
 Companies shouldn’t be able to buy elections.
 But we’re still dedicated to our cause and ready to continue our fight.”

-Note: This post has been updated to clarify that the tech firms supported Prop 22 and opposed AB5.